sapril1229/CDC/README.md

 ## Testbench Design

-The figure below shows two clock domains, clk_b and clk_b, along with the data and control for each interface.
+The figure below shows two clock domains, clk_a and clk_b, along with the data and control for each interface.
 In this design, block A is the test bench providing the clocks and data, and block b is the device under test (DUT).

 ![fig4](docs/fig4.JPG)
 ***Figure-4:  Test Bench Design***